- The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

 do amino acids spill over into glucose in the bloodstream?

-Most people aren’t eating so much protein that their amino acid stores in their blood are full to overflowing like peoples’ livers are typically overflowing with glucose from a higher carbohydrate diet.
+Most people aren’t eating so much protein that their amino acid stores in their blood are full to overflowing like peoples’ livers and are typically overflowing with glucose from a higher carbohydrate diet.

 It would be interesting to see what happens in someone whose blood stream became saturated with amino acids from long term consistently high protein consumption.